The Baptism of the Holy Spirit?

 What is the baptism of the Holy Spirit?
 What are the conditions for receiving it?
 How is it communicated?
 What is the evidence for its reception?
 These are urgent questions.
 They demand a clear answer, especially since the "charismatic" movement is growing rapidly within the Christian churches.

-The apostle Paul challenged believers by asking them, "Have ye received the Holy Ghost since ye believed?"
+The apostle Paul challenged believers by asking them, "Have ye received the Holy Spirit since you believed?"
 Acts 19:2.
 Paul considered the Spirit's baptism to be imperative.
 To the Ephesians he wrote:

 1. The Condition Upon Which the Holy Spirit Is Given